segasai/sqlutilpy/README.md

 ```
 pip install sqlutilpy
 ```
+## Authentification
+Throughout this readme, I'll assume that the .pgpass file ( https://www.postgresql.org/docs/11/libpq-pgpass.html ) has been created with the login/password details for Postgresql.
+If that is not the case, all of the commands given above will also need user='....' and password='...' options

 ## Querying the database and retrieving the results
 ```
 import sqlutilpy
 ra,dec = squtilpy.get('select ra,dec from mytable', host='HOST_NAME_OF_MY_PG_SERVER', db='THE_NAME_OF_MY_DB')
 ```

 By default sqlutilpy.get executes the result and returns the tuple of results